Molesox/LSMRN/readme.md

    - A computation

 5. Forecasting
-   - see output adjency matrix as planar graph
+   - see output adjacency matrix as planar graph
    - some metrics

 6. plots